minhnguyen-ai/flowinquiry-server/README.md

 ## ⚙️ Key Features of FlowInquiry

+* 📂 Projects – Organize tasks using a Kanban board, grouped by iterations and epics

 * 🧩 Custom Workflows – Tailor request lifecycles with state transitions and actions

 * ⏱ SLA Enforcement – Track deadlines, escalate overdue items

+* 🔄 Real-time Updates – Stay instantly informed of changes in your teams, projects, or organizations

 * 👥 Comments & Watchers – Collaborate with full visibility

 * 📅 Timeline View – Visualize request history and changes

-* 📂 Projects & Iterations – Group work into structured cycles

 * 🧵 Change History – Full audit trail of updates